zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  The provided service does not satisfy the conformance criteria and therefore not valid.
+  The provided service does not satisfy the conformance criteria and is therefore not valid.

   **Action:**